jeanvalentin/jeanvalentin.github.io/src/p/node-db2.md

+---
+tags: publication
+layout: articlelayout.liquid
+title: Connect to a DB2 instance with Node.js
+date: "2022-11-20"
+---

 And you can use SQL, too.

 ## Install ODBC

 Yes, this happens with ODBC.
 First, make sure ODBC is installed on your local computer.
 Execute `sudo apt install unixodbc unixodbc-dev`, or a variant of it depending on your package manager.

 _node-odbc_ is a package that enables you to use ODBC in Node.
 Should you choose this one, add it to your project: `npm i odbc`.
-Documentation here: https://www.npmjs.com/package/odbc
+Documentation here: [https://www.npmjs.com/package/odbc](https://www.npmjs.com/package/odbc)

 ## Install the ODBC driver

 IBM provides plenty of drivers for their databases.
 They are extremely expensive, that is, if you manage to unearth them from their website in the first place.
 The good news is, CData also has drivers for a plethora of stuff, DB2 being one of them.
 At the time of writing, the drivers are in beta; however they work just fine, and CData provides them free of charge.

-Find the Unix ODBC driver for DB2 here: https://www.cdata.com/drivers/db2/download/odbc/#unix
+Find the Unix ODBC driver for DB2 here: [https://www.cdata.com/drivers/db2/download/odbc/#unix](https://www.cdata.com/drivers/db2/download/odbc/#unix)

 Save it anywhere locally, for example in _/tmp_.
 Then install it; on a Debian-based distribution, you may use the following command: `sudo dpkg -i IBMDB2ODBCDriverforUnix.deb`